-The members of our Audit Committee are Ms. Caponi, Mr. Latimer and Mr. Sipf, with Mr. Sipf serving as chair of our Audit Committee.
-Our board of directors has evaluated the independence of each of the members of our Audit Committee and has affirmatively determined that each of the members of our Audit Committee (1) is an "independent director" under Nasdaq Global Select Market rules, (2) satisfies the additional independence standards under applicable SEC rules for audit committee service, and (3) has the ability to read and understand fundamental financial statements.
-In addition, our board of directors has determined that Mr. Sipf is a financial expert and has the financial sophistication required of at least one member of the Audit Committee by the rules of the Nasdaq Global Select Market due to his experience and background.
-The Audit Committee met five times in 2019.
+The members of our Audit Committee are Ms. Caponi, Mr. Latimer and Mr. Sipf, with Ms. Caponi serving as chair of our Audit Committee.
+Our board of directors has evaluated the independence of each of the members of our Audit Committee and has affirmatively determined that each of the members of our Audit Committee (1) is an "independent director" under the Nasdaq rules, (2) satisfies the additional independence standards under applicable SEC rules for audit committee service, and (3) has the ability to read and understand fundamental financial statements.
+In addition, our board of directors has determined that Ms. Caponi is a financial expert and has the financial sophistication required of at least one member of the Audit Committee by the Nasdaq rules due to her experience and background.
+The Audit Committee met five times in 2020.